 This is the recommended route but you can break it down to suit yourself, again depending on your ability.
 It’s not a race, so take your time and enjoy the scenery.

-Drymen to Rowardennan: 14 miles, takes you through Balmaha on the east side of Loch Lomond.
-You can get some refreshments at Balmaha and Rowardennan, and accommodation is available in Balmaha, Milarrochy, Sallochy and Rowardennan.
+Drymen to Rowardennan: This 14 mile stretch takes you through Balmaha on the east side of Loch Lomond.
+You can get some refreshments at Balmaha and Rowardennan.
+Accommodation is available in Balmaha, Milarrochy, Sallochy and Rowardennan.

 Rowardennan to Inverarnan: 14 miles, and it will take you through Inversnaid.
-You’ll find refreshments at Inversnaid and Inverarnan, and accommodation in Ardlui, at the top of Loch Lomond, and Inverarnan, a bit further on.
+You’ll find refreshments at Inversnaid, Inverarnan, and accommodation in Ardlui, at the top of Loch Lomond, and Inverarnan, a bit further on.

-Inverarnan to Tyndrum : 13 miles, going through Crianlarich, where you’ll find refreshments.
+Inverarnan to Tyndrum : 13 miles, taking you through Crianlarich, a popular stop for refreshments.
 There’s accommodation in Strathfillan and Tyndrum.

 Tyndrum to Kingshouse: 19 miles.
-The longest walk will take you through Bridge of Orchy and Inveroran.
-Refreshments and accommodation are at Bridge of Orchy, Inveroran and Kingshouse.
+This is the longest walk on the route, which will take you through Bridge of Orchy and Inveroran.
+Your refreshments and accommodation will be at Bridge of Orchy, Inveroran and Kingshouse.

 Kingshouse to Kinlochleven: You only have 9 miles to cover on this part of the walk, and there’s refreshments and accommodation at Kinlochleven.

 Congratulations if you followed this route you’ve just completed the West Highland Way.
-You definitely deserve a well earned rest, and maybe a wee dram.
+You definitely deserve a well earned rest, and maybe a wee dram or two.